LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ## Serializers.py

+Now we need a tool that can transf

 > Serializers allow complex data such as querysets and model instances
 > to be converted to native Python datatypes that can then be easily
 > rendered into  `JSON`,  `XML`  or other content types.
 Serializers